 - If you want a website Build it yourself.
 Tuition provided of course.

 - It has a live chat feature which while helpful can be distracting.

-The pricing is good compared to Bluehost and compares well with Crazy Domains (which is priced in AU remember), although it is a little dearer than Google which is priced in US$.
+The pricing is good compared to Bluehost and compares well with Crazy Domains (which is priced in AU), although it is a little dearer than Google which is priced in US$.

 I don’t think it is widely known that Google has Domain Names as part of its offerings.
 It is very basic, but if a domain name is all you need then, it is the cheapest place to buy a mainstream domain name.

 Bluehost is still one of the main players in the online world.
-Its offerings have got many a start up off the ground and many “Newbies” have become expert website creators thanks to Bluehost, because of there association with WordPress.
+Its offerings have got many a start up off the ground, and many “Newbies” have become expert website creators thanks to Bluehost and its association with WordPress.